NUCLEAR WASTE

 energy, will actually generate more radioactive waste than

-conventional nuclear power plants, according to research
+conventional nuclear power reactors, according to research

 from Stanford and the University of British Columbia.